skellis46/finger-pointing-moon/case-for-support.md

 >How are these all researcher-development activities?

 I have been an artist for 30 years, and an artist in the academy for 20 years.
-In this time, I have pursued and developed individual research practices that have led to small-scale and intimate outcomes.
-It would seem that I have tended to resist expansive or wider public dissemination strategies.
-This development plan is designed to address this personal resistance by creating and deploying a series of broadly accessible opportunities for distribution and public engagement .
+In this time, I have pursued and developed individual research practices that have led to small-scale outcomes.
+I have also tended to resist expansive or wider public dissemination strategies.
+This development plan will address this resistance, and is centred on creating and deploying a series of broadly accessible opportunities for research distribution and public engagement.

-In order for practice-research to be more widely acknowledged beyond its own disciplinary fields, it is "necessary to consider and adhere to the demands of the larger academic community".[@biggs_eight_2008 p.15] The research component of _Finger Pointing Moon_ seeks to develop a new line of epistemic inquiry in practice-research by employing an experimental shift towards empiricism by which to test the limitations of findings and claims in practice-research.
-The project's development plan builds on the research component of this proposal, and uses this new line of inquiry as a means to radically change my previous focus on personal creative practice by developing a series of outward-facing activities that will test and improve my communication and advocacy skills beyond and within the academy.
+In order for practice-research to be widely acknowledged beyond its own disciplinary fields, it is "necessary to consider and adhere to the demands of the larger academic community".[@biggs_eight_2008 p.15] The research component of _Finger Pointing Moon_ seeks to develop a new line of epistemic inquiry in practice-research by using empiricism to test the limitations of findings and claims in practice-research.
+The project's development plan builds on the research component of this proposal to radically change my previous focus on personal creative practice and to develop a series of outward-facing activities that will test and improve my communication and advocacy skills beyond and within the academy.

 The development plan will enhance my role within practice-research, and significantly develop the influence and importance of my research by helping me acquire four new capabilities: 1) to communicate and contextualise niche and complex ideas about fundamental epistemics of practice-research beyond the practice-research field and also to the wider public; 2) to demonstrate leadership in methodological advances in practice-research; 3) to develop and support a broad cross-disciplinary community of active artist-scholars; and 4) to create a range of collaborative opportunities with academic and non-academic stake-holders within and and outside of dance and the performing arts.